dataforgoodfr/13_democratiser_sobriete/stream3_visualization/Budget/README.md

    Finally, each country's own historical emissions are subtracted to determine its remaining budget.
 This method holds nations accountable for their past emissions.
 3.  **Capability:** The remaining global budget is distributed based on the `share_of_capacity` metric calculated in the preprocessing script.
 This allocates a larger portion of the remaining budget to countries with a lower GDP per capita, reflecting their reduced economic capacity to fund a rapid transition. **Countries with missing GDP data are excluded from this scenario.**
 4.  **NDC Pledges:** This scenario does not use the IPCC budgets.
 Instead, it calculates a linear pathway to neutrality based on each country's politically declared target year (Nationally Determined Contributions).
 If no target is declared, no pathway is calculated. **This scenario only applies to Territory emissions, not Consumption emissions.**

+#### Negative Budget Countries:
+For countries with negative carbon budgets (indicating they have already exceeded their allocated budget), the neutrality year calculation uses a **planetary boundary approach**:
+- **Method**: Find the historical year when cumulative emissions exceeded the allocated budget
+- **Result**: Shows when the country should have reached neutrality (e.g., 1976, 1991, 2007)
+- **Interpretation**: Countries with neutrality years in the past (e.g., 1976) indicate they should have reached carbon neutrality by that year to stay within their budget

+#### Positive Budget Countries:
+For countries with positive carbon budgets, the neutrality year is calculated using a **linear decrease approach**:
+- **Formula**: `Years to Neutrality = (2 × Country Carbon Budget) ÷ Latest Annual Emissions`
+- **Mathematical Basis**: This formula ensures that the area under the linear decrease curve equals the remaining carbon budget
+- **Visual Interpretation**: The linear decrease creates a triangle where the area = (base × height) ÷ 2 = (years × latest emissions) ÷ 2
+- **Budget Conservation**: Since we want area = budget, we solve: budget = (years × latest emissions) ÷ 2, therefore years = (2 × budget) ÷ latest emissions
+- **Example**: If a country has 100 MtCO2 remaining and emits 20 MtCO2/year, it would take (2 × 100) ÷ 20 = 10 years to reach neutrality

+#### Final Outputs:
+The script generates two files that are ready for visualization:
+*   `scenario_parameters.csv`: Contains the detailed parameters for every unique scenario combination (country, warming target, probability, distribution principle), including the calculated neutrality year and country-specific budget.
+*   `forecast_data.csv`: A long-format file containing the year-by-year forecasted emissions for every scenario, showing a linear decrease to zero.

 #### Forecast Continuity:
 For countries with negative budgets (indicating they have already exceeded their allocated carbon budget), the forecast ensures visual continuity by: